 The manufacture Nanbu Tekki in Japan dates back over 400 hundred years.
 Needless to say, the Japanese craftsmen are experts in the making of cast ironware.
 And they still produce some of the most beautiful handmade ironware you have ever laid your eyes on.
 Although for a hand-crafted kettle, expect to pay a handsome sum.

-Many artisans still make their ironware using painstaking traditional methods such a hand made clay molds.
+Many artisans still make their ironware using painstaking traditional methods, such as handmade clay molds.
 This is one of the reasons why Nanbu Tekki is a protected art and why it’s so expensive.
-Luckily for us, there are cheaper Nanbu Tekki options available, which use sand molds instead of traditional clay.
+Luckily for us, there are cheaper Nanbu Tekki options available.
+These products are made in sand molds instead of traditional clay.

-Is it difficult to use a cast iron teapot?
-No, they are really easy to use.
-To learn more here’s an article I’ve written on how to use a cast iron teapot.
+Is it challenging to use a cast iron teapot?
+No, they are easy to use.
+To learn more, here is an article I’ve written on how to use a cast iron teapot.

 The Champagne of Ironware

-Today, ironware from Morioka City and Oshu City are the main areas that can use the name Nanbu Tekki.
-Just like the region of Champagne in the northeast of France, where the use of the word Champagne is protected, Nanbu Tekki is also protected.
-And only ironware from the region of Iwate is Nanbu Tekki.
+Today, ironware from Morioka City and Oshu City are the main areas with the naming rights to use Nanbu Tekki.
+Like the region of Champagne in the northeast of France, the word Champagne is protected.
+The Nanbu Tekki name is also copyrighted.
+And only ironware produced in Iwate is Nanbu Tekki.

 Unfortunately, many overseas manufacturers and distributors falsely label their products as Nanbu Tekki.
 So I recommend you to ask, “Where is the product made?” before purchasing.

 Currently, there are over 70 companies that produce Nanbu Tekki.
-Popular products include kettles (Tetsubins) cast iron teapots, wind chimes, and sukiyaki bowls.
+Popular products include kettles, cast iron teapots, wind chimes, and sukiyaki bowls.

 When did Nanbu Tekkei become popular?

-Around 1750, Nizaemon Koizumi the 3rd had an idea.
-He invented the “tetsubin” the Japanese kettle.
+Around 1750, Nizaemon Koizumi, the 3rd, invented the tetsubin.
+Also known as the Japanese kettle.
 The kettle had a handle and a short pouring spout.
 Sure this invention is not ground-breaking.
-But the tetsubin is much easier to use and carry than the chagama which was used before to the invention of the tetsubin.
+But the tetsubin is much easier to use and carry than the chagama.
+The chagama has a bowl-like appearance and was often used before the invention of the tetsubin

-If you want to learn more about the tetsubin just click the link for an in-house article.
+If you want to learn more about the tetsubin, click the link for an in-house article.

-Thanks to the development of railroads and the Meiji government’s policy to promote modern industrial growth.
-The Nanbu Tekki industry redeveloped and modernized.
-In 1914 the Nanbu Casting Institute formed and Nanbu Tekki was recognized as having cultural importance to the country.
+Thanks to the development of railroads and the Meiji government policy to promote modern industrial growth.
+The Nanbu Tekki industry began to be redeveloped and modernize.
+In 1914 the Nanbu Casting Institute was established, and Nanbu Tekki was recognized as having cultural importance to the country.
 And it was raised to the level of fine art.

 Ironworks during the Second World War

-However, some local craftsmen refused to let their proud heritage die and joined together as a group to work for the preservation of the art of Nanbu Tekki.
+However, some local craftsmen refused to let their proud heritage die.
+And they joined together as a group to work for the preservation of the art of Nanbu Tekki.
 There are also stories of villagers protecting cast iron artifacts from authorities.
-Such as the locals from Shiroishi that successfully prevented a historical bell from being melted down.
+For example, locals from Shiroishi successfully prevented a historical bell from being melted down.